 - (7) Learning interview (page 76)

-- (B) Collage your learning (page 94)
+- (Page 94)

 - Self-perception of your self-directed learning (page 118)

-There are many different reasons why young people get involved in the Youth in Action programme - why they join a youth exchange, apply for a training course or spend a year on EVS.
+There are many different reasons why young people get involved in youth projects - why they join a youth exchange, apply for a training course or spend a year on EVS.
 Some of the reasons are: to have fun, to travel, to contribute to society, to meet other young people, to get some life experience, to challenge themselves and, perhaps, to learn something new.